 entry continues below ↓

 Like brass, unlacquered bronze may be cleaned with metal polish to restore its original luster.
 If the bronze object is an antique, however, consult a professional before cleaning off tarnish.
-In doing so, you might just wipe away its historical significance.
+In doing so, you might just wipe away some of its historical significance.
 Most qualified conservators are able to evaluate such pieces, and some will clean them for you in the proper way.

 Reference: